alexanderzafirov/csvtocassandra/src/main/scala/rest/README.md

     - оbservation_week - number of weeks since 01.01.2000

 * Success Response - Json array containing the observations:
+    - Code - 200
+    The query parameter 'observation_week' was malformed:
+    'asd' is not a valid 32-bit signed integer value
+    - Payload:
  ```json
     [
     	{